 An overdose occurs from taking too much pain medication at one time.
 This is an emergency, as breathing can be dangerously slowed and may even stop.
 When respiratory functions cease, brain injury or death will occur.
 Signs of opioid overdose include:

 Narcan (naloxone) is a nasal spray that is used to reverse an opioid overdose.
 Many metropolitan regions have trained first responders to utilize Narcan in the event of an overdose.
 Narcan can restore respiratory function at a critical juncture, saving the individual’s life.

-During detox and withdrawal the body will be rebelling due to the drug being withheld.
-As bodily systems and brain chemistry struggle to stabilize there will be very unpleasant withdrawal symptoms that are similar to a bad flu.
+During detox and withdrawal, the body will be rebelling due to the drug being withheld.
+As bodily systems and brain chemistry struggle to stabilize there will be very unpleasant withdrawal symptoms that are similar to the bad flu.
 Symptoms such as nausea, vomiting, diarrhea, fever, and insomnia can be managed through the provided medications.

 Treatment for Opioid Abuse and Addiction